pgatti86/smart-epd/README.md

 }
 ```

+NB: an empty line at the end of the config file is mandatory otherwise the json parsing library (cJSON) will fail deserialization.

 - security subfolder: currently empty, it will contain the mqtt broker certificates

 - spiffsgen.py: script used to generate *.img partitions